frankshearar/Home/Packaging-READMEs-within-the-nupkg.md

 ## Success: How do we know this is a real problem worth solving?

 Customer interviews regarding the NuGet.org experience consistently mention the lack of documentation as a barrier to learning more about a package.
-Other package managers that allows embedded READMEs as a part of pack has significantly higher rates of documentation inclusion, and we frequently here experience comparisons.
+Other package managers that allows embedded READMEs as a part of pack has significantly higher rates of documentation inclusion, and we frequently hear experience comparisons.

 ## Audience: Who are we building for?